-To date, Capital Impact has delivered nearly $690 million in New Markets Tax Credits to a wide variety of projects that have delivered social impact and created economic mobility and wealth creation.
+Capital Impact has received $687 million in New Markets Tax Credit Allocation, of which we have deployed $643.5 million to a wide variety of projects that have delivered social impact and created economic mobility and wealth creation.

 We invite you to speak with our team to learn how we can utilize New Market Tax Credits to finance your project in underserved communities.
 Capital Impact is primarily focusing our tax credit allocation in support of health care and inclusive food system developments within our five core geographies.
 We can continue to provide leverage and sponsor loans in all of our focus sectors.

 Advantages of utilizing the New Markets Tax Credit Program:

 - Specifically designed to finance projects in disinvested areas;

 - Flexible financing supports a variety of projects delivering social impact;

 - Encourages private investment that enables multi-million-dollar financing deals;

 - Supports affordable loans with terms and conditions more favorable than the market typically offers.
 Terms can include interest-only payments, high loan-to-value ratios, and equity infusions into the project; and

 - Provides investors with federal tax credits as a result of program participation.